What Are the Key Statistics About Testicular Cancer?

-- About 8,720 new cases of testicular cancer will be diagnosed.
+- About 8,850 new cases of testicular cancer diagnosed

 The incidence rate of testicular cancer has been increasing in the United States and many other countries for several decades.
 The increase is mostly in seminomas.
 Experts have not been able to find reasons for this increase.
 Lately, the rate of increase has slowed.

-Testicular cancer is not common; about 1 of every 263 males will develop testicular cancer at some point during his life.
+Testicular cancer is not common; about 1 of every 263 males will develop testicular cancer at some point during their lifetime.

 The average age at the time of diagnosis of testicular cancer is about 33.
 This is largely a disease of young and middle-aged men, but about 7% of cases occur in children and teens, and about 7% occur in men over the age of 55.